eye-division/fete-day-site/_projects/the-greenham-cold-war-experience.md

 ---
 title: The Greenham Cold War Experience
 description: >-
-  Tickets now on sale for  Greenham Cold War Experience are planned for May 2019.
+  This site specific performance in May 2019 and September 2018 at Greenham Common was a

-  Journey through time and experience the Decontamination Suite, Peace Camp and Control Tower at Greenham Common in specially commissioned immersive theatre scenes.
+  journey through time to the Cold War era Decontamination Suite, Peace Camp and Control Tower .
+This immersive experience was commissioned by Greenham Trust.

-  The Greenham Cold War Experience is commissioned by the Greenham Trust
 project_date: 2018-09-08 00:00:00
 project_to_date: 2019-05-31 00:00:00
 list: true